-Normally a Wireless festival goer, being a fan of R’n’B and Hip Hop, British Summer Time sure was a change to the usual experience I was getting used to year after year.
+I’m normally a Wireless festival goer, being a fan of R’n’B and Hip Hop.
+So British Summer Time sure was a change to the usual experience I was getting used to year after year.
 But with Justin Bieber playing, how could you say no?
 And I can honestly say, I loved it.

 There were festival dancers on a small stage on the side gathering an audience, a carnival of people dressed in the most amazing animal costumes making their way around the festival space, people queuing for THE photo in front of the BST sign (you know which one I mean) and lots of families and groups chilling on the grass, soaking up the rays whilst listening to the performers.
-Kim and I were soon to join, with a pint in hand, after a wander round to see everything first.
+Kim and I were soon to join, with a pint in hand.
+After a wander round to see everything first of course.

 The acts throughout the day were great.
 Enjoyed a little further back, we caught the end of Naughty Boy, and sat and listened to Anne-Marie, Tove Lo and Martin Garrix.
-Even from where we were you could hear clearly, and see pretty well too (obviously helped by the big screens) meaning we could thoroughly enjoy it, in a more relaxed style – totally not what I’m used to, but something I would definitely do again.
+Even from where we were you could hear clearly, and see pretty well too.
+Obviously helped by the big screens.
+But it meant we could thoroughly enjoy it, in a more relaxed style.
+Totally not what I’m used to, but something I would definitely do again.